Sorry, you need to enable JavaScript to visit this website.

 Accessibility of Roth IRA and Roth 401(k)

 Provided you meet the eligibility guidelines outlined above, you can open a Roth IRA independently of your employer at a financial institution of your choice.
-With a Roth IRA, you have the flexibility to choose your own investments from the wide range of options that may be available to you via your financial institution.
+With a Roth IRA, you have the flexibility to choose your own investments from the options available to you via your financial institution.
 This gives you the flexibility to take full control of your own investments.

 On the flip side, you can only save through a Roth 401(k) if your employer offers this type of plan.
 With a Roth 401(k), you may only select from the investments your employer includes as part of its plan offering.
 As a result, Roth 401(k)s may offer less flexibility compared to Roth IRAs.